mmiranda222/.statsuite/content/changelog/_index.md

 ### June 15, 2020
 **[Release .Stat Suite .NET 3.9.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/19)**
-> This new release includes a new minor version of the **core-sdmxri-nsi-ws** service, with the new release of the **Eurostat's NSIWS v7.12.1** that contains the upgrade of the **Mappingstore database to v6.9**.
+> This release includes a new minor version of the **core-sdmxri-nsi-ws** service, with the deployment of the **Eurostat's NSIWS v7.12.1** that contains the upgrade of the **Mappingstore database to v6.9**.
-**Disclaimer**: you need to upgrade to **NSIWS v7.12.1** if you want to benefit form all the latest features/fixes.
-I you don't have access to Eurostat repository, you can check their full release note from [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/-/blob/master/CHANGELOG_NSIWS.md).
+**Disclaimer**: you will need to upgrade to **NSIWS v7.12.1** if you want to benefit from all the latest features/fixes in the .Stat Suite context.
+I you don't have access to the Eurostat repository, you can check their full release note from [here](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/-/blob/master/CHANGELOG_NSIWS.md).

 > Both **source-code** and **Docker images** are concerned by this release.

 minor changes: